© 2026 Michigan State University Board of Trustees

 Wednesday’s hearing, which would have gone over the City of Lansing’s objections to discovery in its ongoing homeless encampment lawsuit, was postponed to next week.

-Attorneys for the City of Lansing and JAJ Property LLC were supposed to meet Wednesday to latest in the city’s lawsuit against the property owner.
+Attorneys for the City of Lansing and JAJ Property LLC were supposed to meet Wednesday to discuss the latest in the city’s lawsuit against the property owner.

 Instead, assistant city attorney Matthew Staples updated Ingham County 30th Judicial Circuit Court Judge Rosemarie Aquilina on the status of Code Blue.